-In addition to state requirements, there may also be additional expectations or criteria for RON transactions among underwriters, lenders, secondary market investors, and government sponsored entities (GSEs).
+In addition to state requirements, there may also be additional expectations or criteria for RON transactions among underwriters, lenders, secondary market investors, and government-sponsored entities (GSEs).
 For example, Fannie Mae and Freddie Mac each have their own requirements for RON transactions.
-Additionally in some cases, counties do not accept RON documents (even if RON legislation has passed in their jurisdiction).
+In some cases, counties do not accept RON documents (even if RON legislation has passed in their jurisdiction).

 An eNote is an electronic version of a promissory note (the legal instrument of the loan)—one of the most important documents for all parties involved in the mortgage process.
 The eNote must be in MISMO’s SMARTDoc format and must be e-registered on the MERS eRegistry.